Category Archives: Colorado

 Video: Lots and Lands for Sale

-Residential Lots for Sale in 81224 Crested Butte CO
+Residential Lots for Sale in 81415 Crawford CO

 How Much Should One Pay for a Lot?

 How much can we afford to pay for a lot?
-Don’t buy a cheap lot for an expensive house in 81224 Crested Butte.
+Don’t buy a cheap lot for an expensive house in 81415 Crawford.
 If the lot costs about one fourth as much as the house, you won’t go far wrong.
 Much depends on what you consider important.
 If your finances are so limited that you must build a very inexpensive house, by all means find a cheap lot.

 On the other hand, an unusually large lot, with a perfect view and close to where you want to live, might be worth half as much as the house, or even more, if you can manage the financing.